How To Buy a Triplex & Is It a Good Investment?

 3. It can be uncomfortable living with tenants

-If you choose to do house hacking and live in one of your triplex units, you may have a loss of privacy.
+Another potential drawback of buying a triplex, is that you may lose privacy if you choose to house hack and live in one of the units.
 Though living in a triplex gives more privacy than an apartment building, you might have to share walls, the driveway and outdoor space with your tenant.
 Tenants will knock on your door directly for repair requests.
-There might be a quarrel between your tenants; you can’t turn a blind eye to them.
-You have to be ready to tend to matters that don’t directly concern you.
+There might even be a quarrel between your tenants; you can’t turn a blind eye to them.
+You must be ready to tend to matters that don’t directly concern you.

 4. Tenant turnover is higher